page updates 29th October 2019 . . .

 Can we do all this without making our own views known? . . . probably not.

 The main danger period is the first 3 months following Brexit.
-Things have a way of stabilising over time (we're not suggesting everything will get back to normal - it won't!), but between the end of October and early 2020 we’re going to see the most serious problems and disruption.
+Things have a way of stabilising over time (we're not suggesting everything will get back to normal - it won't!), but during the first 2-3 months we’re going to see the most serious problems and disruption.
 As we move into 2020 we sincerely hope that any backlog of freight in and out of Europe will have been cleared and things may be beginning to move again.

 The single biggest danger is disruption.
 The way goods enter and exit the UK will change – new paperwork / requirements / processes / duty / tariffs / timescales will mean delays and a huge backlog of goods plus the actual cost of delivery will increase substantially.
 This applies to goods entering the UK from Europe as well as goods leaving the UK.